acwimbley/leaflet-challenge/README.md

 # leaflet-challenge
 Module 15

+The files are under the Leaflet-Part 1.
+I did not try the second part.
 This is another assignment that was difficult.
 I used alot of what was presented in class.
 I choose to illustrate earthquake data for 30 days.
 I also decided to add various colors to show the magnitude of the earthquakes.
 The colors are:
 Yellow <= 3.5
 Green <= 4.5